hish22/space-post/README.md

 # space-post
-A web application about posting texts with a simple build in routing system.
+A routing php system-based **framework**.
 ## Point of it?
-Space-post is a program that is concerned with increasing my level of getting the job done.
+**Space-post** is a program that is concerned with increasing my level of getting the job done.
+## Is it reliable?
+As I said it is just for *practice purposes*.